 - Heat an oven-proof frying pan or cast iron grill pan over medium-high heat.

 - Add a teaspoon of avocado or other high-heat oil to the pan and sear the first side for 2 minutes.
 Flip and add BBQ sauce to the top side.
 Sear the second side for 2 minutes, flip, and brush top and sides with BBQ sauce.

-- Transfer to the oven and bake until internal temperature is 145 degrees F, 8-12 minutes for bone-in, 1 inch thick, chops.
+- Transfer to the oven and bake for 8 to 12 minutes for bone-in, 1 inch thick, chops or until internal temperature is 145 degrees F

 - You can add more BBQ sauce halfway through baking if desired.

 For an extra special dessert why not try my recipe for The Best Strawberry Shortcake Biscuits?

 Pro-Tips For Grilling Pork Chops

 Make extra BBQ sauce - This sauce is delicious on any of your favourite grilled meats such as chicken or beef.

 Make sure the grill is preheated.
 Lower the heat if the BBQ sauce starts getting too dark.
 Starting with a hot grill helps achieve a nice char but with BBQ sauce you have to be careful not to burn it.